remykarem/remykarem.github.io/books-src/the-art-of-coding-book/src/gang-of-four/creational/factory-method.md

 A special function or method that creates instances.

+It's a common pattern for parsing/deserialisation to be in a factory method.
+Eg. datetime parsing, IP address parsing

 ~~~admonish example title="Spring Boot"
 `@Bean`-annotated methods (in `@Configuration` classes) are factory methods for Spring beans.
 ~~~